 Another fantastic Florentine museum, the Bargello is oftentimes overlooked in favor of it’s better known rivals.
 As the first national museum of Italy, this museum places a higher focus on sculpture than painting and houses famous works by Michelangelo, Donatello, Luca della Robbia, Verrocchio and Cellini.

 The building itself its noteworthy as well.
-It was built in the 13th century and served as the residence of the chief of police and, later on, a prison.
+It was built in the 13th century and formerly served as the residence of the chief of police.
+Later, it was used as a prison.

 Casa Buonarroti is the definition of a hidden Florentine gem.
 Tucked away on via Ghibellina in the Santa Croce neighborhood, the building housing this museum and monument used to belong to the one and only Michelangelo.